Overview

 |

-Benefits to Council Promotes waste management to Townsville
+Benefits Promotes waste management to Townsville

 ratepayers.
 Assists in reduced waste to landfill.
 Assists in deferring